thamil33/concordia/CONTRIBUTING.md

 Contributions to this project must be accompanied by a [Contributor License Agreement](https://cla.developers.google.com/about) (CLA).
-You (or your employer) retain the copyright to your contribution; this simply gives us permission to use and redistribute your contributions as part of the project.
+You (or your employer) retain the  to your contribution; this simply gives us permission to use and redistribute your contributions as part of the project.